jw1912/akimbo/README.md

 # akimbo

 akimbo is a UCI compatible chess engine written in Rust.
-It is the successor of [Kimbo](https://github.com/JacquesRW/Kimbo).

 ### Aims
 The main aim of akimbo is to stay under 1500 lines of code.
-At last count it was at 1178 lines, excluding blank lines and comments.
+At last count it was at 1174 lines, excluding blank lines and comments.

 ### Compiling
 If you have cargo installed, run `cargo build --release`.